Amik-Sen-Fun/React-JS-and-Redux/README.md

 # React-JS-and-Redux

-Notes for learning React JS and Redux
+Notes for learning React JS and Redux.
+The Sections are as follows:

+- Intro
+- ES6 crash course
+- React Intro and State Management
+- React Router
+- Redux
+- Firebase and Redux
+- Wrap up notes